raspi/BuildingNAS/README.md

 * Some controllers may not support hot-swap
 * Some controller may be incompatible with operating system or operating system's version
 * Some controller's firmware may be incompatible with operating system or operating system's version
-* Cable might be faulty
+* Cable may be faulty
 * Cable going to expander or backplane might be wrong type
 * Controller may be overheating